quicwg/base-drafts/draft-ietf-quic-tls.md

 associated with transferring data can only appear in the 0-RTT and 1-RTT encryption levels:

-- CRYPTO frames MAY appear in packets of any encryption level except 0-RTT.
+- CRYPTO and CONNECTION_CLOSE frames MAY appear in packets of any encryption level except 0-RTT.

 - PADDING frames MAY appear in packets of any encryption level.